CodiumTeam/docker-training/exercise-11/README.md

 ### Change owner of copied files

 By default, `COPY` instructions always assign owner with ID 0, which in the Linux world means `root`.
-If you inspect the files copied into the container you will observe this.
+If you inspect the files copied into the container, you will observe this.
 ```bash
   docker exec flask_user ls -l
 ```